Wills17/Rainfall-Prediction/README.md

 1. **Data Preparation**:

    - Place your dataset files in the `Datasets/` directory.
-Ensure they match the expected format used in the preprocessing scripts.
+Ensure they match the expected format used in the preprocessing scripts.

 2. **Preprocess the Data**:

-   - Run the `Data_processing_and_cleaning.py` script to clean and prepare the data for modeling.
+   - Run the `Data_processing_and_cleaning.py` script to clean and prepare the data for modeling.

 3. **Perform EDA (Optional but Recommended)**:

-   - Execute the `EDA_on_Rainfall_dataset.py` script to gain insights into the data and inform feature selection.
+   - Execute the `EDA_on_Rainfall_dataset.py` script to gain insights into the data and inform feature selection.

 4. **Train the Models**:

-   - For Random Forest: Run `Prediction_RandomForest/RandomForest_Model.py`.
+   - For Random Forest: Run `Prediction_RandomForest/RandomForest_Model.py`.

-   - For Logistic Regression: Run `Prediction_LogisticRegression/LogisticRegression_Model.py`.
+   - For Logistic Regression: Run `Prediction_LogisticRegression/LogisticRegression_Model.py`.

 5. **Make Predictions**:

-   - Use the respective model input scripts (`RFC_model_input.py` or `LR_model_input.py`) to input new data and obtain predictions.
+   - Use the respective model input scripts (`RFC_model_input.py` or `LR_model_input.py`) to input new data and obtain predictions.

 6. **Launch the Web Application**:

-   - Run `Application.py` to start the Flask web interface for more user-friendly interactions.
+   - Run `Application.py` to start the Flask web interface for more user-friendly interactions.

 ## Notes

-- Ensure all dependencies listed in `requirements.txt` are installed.
+- Ensure all dependencies listed in `requirements.txt` are installed.

-- Modify the scripts as needed to accommodate different datasets or additional features.
+- Modify the scripts as needed to accommodate different datasets or additional features.

-- Regularly update the repository to incorporate improvements and additional functionalities.
+- Regularly update the repository to incorporate improvements and additional functionalities.

 For further assistance or questions, please refer to the repository's issues section or contact the project maintainer.